flapjack/flapjack.io/USING.md

 ```
 ENTITIES (array) = [ENTITY, ENTITY, ...]
-ENTITY   (hash)  = { "id": ENTITY_ID, "name": NAME, "contacts": CONTACTS }
+ENTITY   (hash)  = { "id": "ENTITY_ID", "name": "NAME", "contacts": CONTACTS, "tags": TAGS }
-CONTACTS (array) = { CONTACT_ID, CONTACT_ID, ... }
+CONTACTS (array) = { "CONTACT_ID", "CONTACT_ID", ... }
+TAGS     (array) = [ "TAG", "TAG", ... ]

 ENTITY_ID     (string) - a unique, immutable identifier for this entity
-CONTACT_ID    (string) - a unique identifier for each contact (key'd to CONTACT_ID in the contacts import)
+CONTACT_ID    (string) - a unique identifier for each contact (key'd to CONTACT_ID in the contacts import, surprise)
-NAME          (string) - name of the entity, eg a hostname / service identifier.
-Syntax rules for unqualified hostnames applies to this field (e.g. only alphanumeric, mustn't start with a number, etc.)
+NAME          (string) - name of the entity, eg a hostname / service identifier. syntax rules for unqualified hostnames applies to this field (eg only alphanumeric, mustn't start with a number etc) TODO: actually, perhaps this needs to allow FQDNs?
+Essentially it needs to match up with whatever is put into the nagios check config.
+TAG           (string) - a tag
 ```

 Example - three entities with a different selection of contacts interested in each